Austan Goolsbee: Pelosi 'stepped over the line' with reported remarks about imprisoning Trump

 "It's a line that the president of the United States, to be fair, is quite familiar with stepping over, too.
 Calling for people to be investigated for treason, pronouncing them guilty before there is any investigation," he said.

-"But, I certainly don't think that it's appropriate to either say you want the president in jail, or to say that you think the president should be impeached when there has been no investigation.
+"But, I certainly don't think that it's appropriate to either say you want the president in jail or to say that you think the president should be impeached when there has been no investigation.
 We haven't had any fact-finding.
 I think that is stepping over the line."

 Fox News' Brie Stimson contributed to this report.